macias/TrackPlanner/documentation/Running.md

 If everything went well, you should be able to access "localhost:5200" address using any web browser and start your planning.

-*Please note that while the maps directory binding for docker image are for maps in general, the maps subdirectory within the settings currently point out to the subdirectory with single OSM map file.*
+*Please note that while the maps directory binding for docker image are for maps in general, the maps subdirectory within the settings currently point out to the subdirectory with OSM maps you would like to use.*